-Regular classes, TK-6: Stable classroom cohorts will be maintained at all times with an assigned primary cohort teacher.
-The mixing of classroom cohorts will not be permitted.
-Each cohort has its own distinct area of the resource center campus and will remain in that area for the duration of their time at the resource center.
-The 6 and 7 class is combined but is a stable cohort that does not have any further mixing.
-There will be no mixing of cohorts at any time.
-The School does not currently host TK or K classes.
-11
+Regular classes, TK-6: Stable classroom cohorts will be assembled with an assigned primary cohort teacher.
+The mixing of classroom cohorts will be discouraged.
+Each cohort has its own distinct area of the resource center campus and will remain in that area for the majority of their time at the resource center.
+The 3 and 4 class as well as the 7 and 8 class are combined classes but are a stable cohort that does not have any further mixing.

-Regular classes, 7-8: Grade 7 is a combined class with Grade 6.
-This is a stable cohort and does not mix with any other classes, but rather remains a constant, single cohort for every instructional day.
+Regular classes, 7-8: Grade 7 is a combined class with Grade 8.
+This is a stable cohort and does not substantially mix with any other classes, but rather remains a constant, single cohort for every instructional day.
 In this way, middle school will not have larger cohorts.
-There will be no mixing of cohorts at any time.12